DTJF/libpruio/src/doc/_1_features.md

 # Pinmuxing # {#SecPinmuxingIntro}

-Most digital lines of the AM33xx CPU support several features and need to be configured before use (see section \ref SecPinmuxing for details). \Proj checks the pin configuration at run-time, and tries to adapt it if necessary.
+Most digital lines of the \cpu support several features and need to be configured before use (see section \ref SecPinmuxing for details). \Proj checks the pin configuration at run-time, and tries to adapt it if necessary.